Skin Cancer: Protect Your Largest Organ

 - Photodynamic therapy – A specialized chemical agent that reacts to light is introduced into the body and taken up by the abnormal cells.
 Later, delivering strong light to those areas selectively destroys squamous cell carcinomas while minimizing damage to surrounding tissues.

-Why choose Alpha Med Cancer Center in Chicagoland?
+Why choose Alpha Med Physicians Group in Chicagoland?

 For more information, or to schedule an appointment for skin cancer treatment in Tinley Park, Homewood, Palos Heights and the greater Chicago area, call 708-928-5040.
 You can also request an appointment using the easy online form on this page.